Gum Disease Baltimore, MD

 Are bleeding gums a sign of gum disease?

 If your gums bleed on a routine basis, they are most likely a symptom of gum disease.
 The most common sign of gum disease is bleeding gums.
-Gum pain, sore gums, and gums bleeding may all be present in patients who have gingivitis.
+Gum pain, sore gums, and gums bleeding may all be present in patients who have gingivitis or gum inflammation.

 Can pregnancy cause my gums to bleed?

-Bleeding gums during pregnancy is very common because of hormonal changes taking place in the body.
-Pregnant women should continue to brush and floss, but be extra cautious around sensitive gum tissue to prevent bleeding.
+Bleeding gums during pregnancy is very common because of hormonal changes.
+Pregnant women should continue to brush and floss but be extra cautious around sensitive gum tissue to prevent bleeding.
 It is important to maintain routine visits to the dentist during pregnancy to monitor gum health.
+It is safe for pregnant patients to visit the dentist for routine treatments like dental cleanings.

 How long does it take for gums to heal from gum disease?

-The earliest stage of gum disease, gingivitis typically begins to clear up in one to two weeks.
-As the disease progresses it is harder to heal, however results from treatment should show after a couple of treatments.
+The earliest stage of gum disease, gingivitis, typically begins to clear up in one to two weeks.
+As the disease progresses, it is harder to heal.
+However, results from professional dental treatment should show after a couple of in-office sessions.

 Can gum disease make you tired?

-Yes, gum disease can cause fatigue.
-When bacteria in the mouth enters the bloodstream, it brings infection to other parts of your body.
-Once infection reaches organs it can cause patients to feel tired, largely due to their body overworking to fight off the infection.
+Yes.
+Gum disease can cause fatigue.
+When bacteria in the mouth enter the bloodstream, it infects other parts of your body.
+Once infection reaches organs, it can cause you to feel tired.
+You can feel tired because your body is overworking to fight the infection.

 Can gum disease spread?

 It is possible for gum disease to spread throughout the body, but it’s not common.
-Gum disease can cause inflammation in the body, which can lead to other conditions like heart disease, stroke, or diabetes.
-If left untreated it can spread to patients’ lymph nodes, eyes, and heart as well.
+Gum disease can cause inflammation in the body.
+In many cases, gum disease can lead to other conditions like heart disease, stroke, or diabetes.
+If left untreated, it can spread to patients’ lymph nodes, eyes, and heart as well.

 Visit Our Baltimore Dental Office for Gum Disease Treatment

-If you’re searching for dentists in Baltimore, MD that can fix gum disease, schedule a visit to Cosmetic & Advanced Dentistry.
+If you’re searching for dentists in Baltimore, MD, who can fix gum disease, visit Cosmetic & Advanced Dentistry.
 We provide gum disease treatments for all ages.
+Schedule a dental appointment on our website or call our office at (410) 697-6290.